Policy 3141 OUT OF DISTRICT- “NON-RESIDENT STUDENT(S)” ADMISSION

 5. Students who have a record of continuous discipline problems or have exhibited chronic attendance problems.

-10. Students residing in the Kimberly School District will be admitted prior to out of district/non-resident students.
-If after new students are enrolled, the school or grade level will exceed maximum building capacity, as listed below, the student requesting new or continuing out of district application may be rejected.
-However, after formal notification of acceptance for the next year, the out of district/non-resident student will be allowed to finish that academic school year
+7. Students residing in the Kimberly School District will be admitted prior to out of district/non-resident students.
+If after new students are enrolled, the school or grade level will exceed maximum building capacity, as listed below, the student requesting open enrollment application may be rejected.
+Current enrollment for each school, including number of “openings” will be updated on the district’s website quarterly.

 Ratios Grades Maximum